 The new Block editor will soon come to a dashboard near you.
 WordPress 5.0 that will have Gutenberg built-in as the default editor is around the corner.
 We don’t have a release date yet, but the Release Candidate version (RC2) was just published and the community around

 What is Gutenberg?
 The simple answer: It’s the new visual editor for WordPress.
 It has been in development for over a year, and was first released as a Feature Plugin in June 2017.
-For the last 12 months the team has been releasing new versions every week or every other week, and it’s been used on 14,000 sites.
-For the latest version the development team is eager to have many more users try the new editor.
-And the next WordPress Core version will have a “Try Gutenberg” prompt above the WordPress Dashboard.
+For the last 18 months the team has been releasing new versions every week or every other week.
+It’s been used on 1.2 Million sites.
+It’s the most tested feature to come to core for WordPress.

 Probably not, is the short answer, but it also depends the current configuration of your website.
 We will be discussed at our WP4Good Gutenberg Live Q & A. This event is for site owners and administrators who need to decide if they should enable Gutenberg via the prompt, or if they should test it on a staging site.

 Sign-up to get notified for our next Live Q & A Webinar on WordPress Gutenberg.

 - You will learn that the first steps with the new editor are not hard.